Clean Linux OS

 RedHat Linux / Rocky Linux (ppc: PowerPC Little Endian)

-As soon as you prepare the hosting platform, follow tab XorMon NG app install to get installed XorMon NG app.
+As soon as you prepare the hosting platform, follow tab XorMon app install to get installed XorMon app.

 • Disable SELinux (as root)